-Reports of sexual harassment may be made verbally or in writing.
-A form for submission of a written complaint is attached to this Policy, and all employees are encouraged to use this complaint form.
-Employees who are reporting sexual harassment on behalf of other employees should use the complaint form and note that it is on another employee's behalf.
+Employees who are reporting sexual harassment on behalf of other employees should use the complaint form and note that it is on another employee's behalf or to report to Sapphire Recruitment verbally.
+After the report is received, a confidential and timely investigation will be conducted by Sapphire Recruitment that ensures due process for all parties involved.
 Employees, paid or unpaid interns or non-employees who believe they have been a target of sexual harassment may also seek assistance in other available forums, as explained below in the section on Legal Protections.